osisoft/AVEVA-Adapter/shared-content/configuration/client-failover.md

 **Note:** You can only register the adapter to a single failover endpoint by providing one client failover configuration.
 Additional configuration entries will be rejected.

+**Note:** When On Demand history recovery is required a new AVEVA Adapter instance should be configured to perform the operation.
+It isn't recommended to use on-demand history recovery on an Adapter instance that participates in a failover pair.

 ## Query current failover state

 You can query the current failover state with the adapter's diagnostics.
 Follow the instruction below to query the current failover state: